 Now more than ever, EBMUD watershed trails and recreation facilities can provide the opportunity for outdoor activity while also providing opportunities for respite, health and wellness.
 We encourage individuals to use our trails and recreation areas safely while we all follow current guidelines to prevent the spread of COVID-19.

 Throughout this pandemic, EBMUD has continued to provide safe access to our watershed trail system.
-The San Pablo and Lafayette recreation areas were more challenging and full closures were required due to crowding.

 About the Lafayette Reservoir